-- 4. Local, state and federal laws also prohibit the unlawful possession, use, distribution, and sale of alcohol and illicit drugs.
+- Suspension for a period up to one year and/or - Disciplinary probation up to one year and/or - Referral for substance abuse evaluation/treatment (optional) - 4.
+Local, state and federal laws also prohibit the unlawful possession, use, distribution and sale of alcohol and illicit drugs.
 Criminal penalties for violation of such laws range from fines up to \$20,000 and imprisonment for terms up to and including life.
-The purchase, attempt to purchase, or possession of any intoxicating liquor by a person under 21 years of age is punishable by a fine of \$50 to \$1,000 and up to a year in jail.
+The purchase, attempt to purchase or possession of any intoxicating liquor by a person under 21 years of age is punishable by a fine of \$50 to \$1,000 and up to a year in jail.
 The same penalties apply to persons who knowingly furnish alcohol to minors and to persons under the age of 21 who are visibly intoxicated. - 5.
 Serious health risks are associated with the use of illicit drugs and alcohol.
 Some but not all of the risks are listed below: - a.
 Alcohol and other depressants: Consumption of alcohol and other depressants causes a number of marked changes in behavior.
 Even low doses significantly impair judgment and coordination required for safety and care.
-Use of alcohol and depressants can lead to addiction and accidents as a result of impaired ability and judgment. - Marijuana: Use of marijuana can lead to panic reactions, impaired short term memory, increased risk of lung cancer and emphysema, particularly in cigarette smokers, and impairment of driving ability. - Cocaine: Addiction, heart attack, seizures, lung damage, severe depression, paranoia, and psychosis.
-Similar risks are associated with other stimulants, such as speed and uppers. - Hallucinogens: Unpredictable behavior, emotion instability, violent behavior, and organic brain damage in heavy users, convulsions and coma. - Narcotics (Heroin, Morphine, Codeine, etc.): Addiction, accidental overdose, risk of hepatitis and AIDS from contaminated needles. - f.
-Inhalants (Gas, aerosols, glue, etc.): Loss of consciousness, suffocation, damage to the brain and central nervous system, sudden death, nausea and vomiting, nosebleeds and impaired judgment. - 6.
-Any student or employee may contact OTC's Counseling Services Department for information about available community resources and referral assistance for drug or alcohol counseling, treatment, rehabilitation or re-entry services.
-The College will present drug and alcohol education programs on at least an annual basis. - In accordance with the Drug-Free Schools and Communities Act Amendments of 1989, this policy will be distributed to all students and employees on an annual basis.
+Use of alcohol and depressants can lead to addiction and accidents as a result of impaired ability and judgment.

+- Marijuana: Use of marijuana can lead to panic reactions, impaired short term memory, increased risk of lung cancer and emphysema, particularly in cigarette smokers, and impairment of driving ability. - Cocaine: Addiction, heart attack, seizures, lung damage, severe depression, paranoia, and psychosis.
+Similar risks are associated with other stimulants, such as speed and uppers. - d.
+Hallucinogens: Unpredictable behavior, emotion instability, violent behavior, and organic brain damage in heavy users, convulsions and coma. - Narcotics (Heroin, Morphine, Codeine, etc.): Addiction, accidental overdose, risk of hepatitis and AIDS from contaminated needles. - f.
+Inhalants (gas, aerosols, glue, etc.): Loss of consciousness, suffocation, damage to the brain and central nervous system, sudden death, nausea and vomiting, nosebleeds and impaired judgment. - 6.
+Any student or employee may contact OTC's Counseling Services department for crisis intervention or for information about available community resources and referral assistance for drug or alcohol counseling, treatment, rehabilitation or re-entry services.
+Counseling Services provides educational information on drug and alcohol abuse through the distribution of printed materials, a website that includes substance abuse-related resources and online screenings, as well as scheduled programming throughout the academic year. - 7.
+In accordance with the Drug-Free Schools and Communities Act Amendments of 1989, this policy will be distributed to all employees on an annual basis.
+A copy of the annual notification will be provided during new employee orientation to those that begin employment after the distribution date.
+Each term (fall, spring, summer) all enrolled students will be emailed a document which summarizes the college's Drug and Alcohol Abuse Prevention policy and refers them to the current student handbook and the college's website for complete information. - 8.
 During each even numbered year, a biennial review of the comprehensive drug and alcohol abuse prevention program will be conducted to determine its effectiveness, make changes where necessary, and ensure that it is consistently enforced.
+This review will be conducted by a task-force with representatives from the following offices: Human Resources, Safety and Security, Associate Vice-Chancellor for Student Affairs, Dean of Students, Counseling Services and Institutional Research along with possibly other relevant office representatives.